Alex MogliaMoglia Advisors | Schaumburg, IL

 - The Ethical Receiver: Balancing the Demands as a Neutral Party

 - The fiduciary duty of a federal equity receiver is to serve the receivership estate and all of its beneficiaries, including the nominating agency, unsecured creditors, and equity holders.
 But the interests of the various beneficiaries of the estate often conflict.
 One of the trickiest obligations a receiver has is to balance these conflicting interests.
 This is particularly true when the agency which appointed the receiver or an interested party to the proceeding is the party pushing for the receiver to take action.
 This seminar will explore approaches to resolving these conflicts.
 Should the receiver agree to waive the attorney-client privilege?
 If so, should the waiver be limited in some way?
 Should the receiver agree to a judgment in favor of the agency?
 What about a preliminary injunction?
 What if equity wants the receiver to file a lawsuit, but the unsecured creditors believe it would be a waste of estate resources?
 Of if unsecured creditors want the receiver to use estate resources to increase the value of an asset before selling it, and the agency wants to asset liquidated immediately?
 A panel of two receivers and two agency professionals will explore, discuss, and debate how to address these issues and more through both experiences and hypotheticals.
 Through their various insights and differing points of view, and a lot of audience participation, we will seek to provide a framework for all of us approach these thorny issues.
+Learning Objectives: 1) Learning about the issues that a receiver should consider when balancing the demands of the appointing agency with the demands of another beneficiary or group of beneficiaries; 2) Learning about approaches the receiver can use in conferring and negotiating with beneficiaries with competing interests; and 3) Learning what methods the receiver can use to attempt to resolve, or to make decisions related to, conflicts between beneficiaries with competing interests.

 Speakers:Amy Longo, Ira Bodenstein, Joe Grekin (Producer), JonMarc Buffa, Melanie L. Cyganowski